BV-BRC/BV-BRC-Docs/docroot/user_guides/services/proteome_comparison_service.md

 # Proteome Comparison Service

 ## Overview
-The Proteome Comparison Service performs protein sequence-based genome comparison using bidirectional BLASTP.
+The bacterial Proteome Comparison Service performs protein sequence-based genome comparison using bidirectional BLASTP.
 This service allows users to select up to eight genomes, either public or private, and compare them to a user-selected or supplied reference genome.
 The proteome comparison result is displayed as an interactive circular genome view and is downloadable as a print-quality image or tabular comparison results.

 ### See also
 * [Proteome Comparison Service](https://alpha.bv-brc.org/app/SeqComparison)